By Japan specialist Henry

 One of Japan’s six annual Grand Sumo Tournaments kicks off in Osaka, a commercial city 20 minutes by train from Kyoto.
 I like the simplicity of watching sumo — there are no complex rules to grasp, and it’s easy to follow.
 During each bout, the loser is the first to be pushed out of the ring or touch the floor with anything but his bare foot.
 Although each round is usually over quickly, it’s preceded by as much ritual stamping, as the wrestlers attempt to out-psyche each other.

 During late March you can also visit AnimeJapan, one of the largest animation fairs in the world.
-Held in Tokyo’s Big Sight convention centre, it draws together hundreds of shops, seminars and anime-related workshops.
+Held in Tokyo’s Big Sight convention center, it draws together hundreds of shops, seminars and anime-related workshops.
 Perhaps the best part is the cosplay area, where visitors show off their (often incredibly elaborate) homemade costumes.

 The Japanese are so bad at booking time off work that the government has enacted Golden Week at the end of April each year, when everyone gets some work leave.
 I wouldn’t travel during this time, as many attractions become crowded and hotels tend to book up well in advance.

 Summer in Japan